noelcodes/Capstone-Project/README.md

 - Images are matrix of pixel values.

 ![alt text](https://i.imgur.com/qFIfB2z.gif)
 - A greyscale (black and white) has one number for each pixel which describes the brightness of that pixel.
 The numbers range from 0=black to 1=white to indicate how bright that part of the photo should be.
-A standard size for a photo is 1000 x 667 pixels is height x width, represented in atrix (1000 x 667 x 1), where 1 means greyscale.
+A standard size for a photo is 1000 x 667 pixels is height x width, represented in matrix (1000 x 667 x 1), where 1 means greyscale.
 - For a colour photograph, each pixel is described by three numbers, ranging from 0 to 1, that describe the redness, blueness and greenness of that pixel.
 The photo is described by a 3D array (a tensor) of size 1000 x 667 x 3.
 ![alt text](https://i.imgur.com/4VaJwVv.png)
 - Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow.
 I'll be using Keras to do most of the layer construction.